IsaacOliveira/web-prizes/README.md

 #### Creating and Editing Prize conditions

-In the prize condition form you need to chose which Prize will be given with that condition, and by which rules.
+In the prize condition form you need to choose which Prize will be given with that condition, and by which rules.

 You must chose the operator and rule number of each rule.